fresheneesz/TordlWalletProtocols/singleWalletProtocols/3-of-5-Security-focused-Wallet.md

 # 3-of-5 Security-focused Multisig Wallet

 This is  a three-seed wallet that uses a passphrase to create 5 wallets in a multisig configuration that are stored in such a way to maximize compromise resilience (at the expense of loss redundancy).
+Good for large amounts (> $20,000).

 ## Variable parameters